atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 r
 4
 lo .
-Well then — I will, L will, my dear
+Well then --I will, L will, my dear
 »
 girl (kiffmg her eagerly) I will write to my father direduy, and ask his consent to your father, Mr. Selby?" exclaimed She, starting from his arms;